Suffering Mid Back or Lower Back Pain?

 Similar to pulling a hamstring or twinging your quad, you can strain or have tight muscles in your lower back.
 This is often due a chronic build up over time, causative factors can include your sitting posture, repetitious behaviours, gait, work, sports, watching TV and more.
 Muscles strains and tightness are generally symptoms of underlying postural abnormalities, behaviours or muscle asymmetry.
 Chiropractors have a special interest in analyzing these posture and can often give treatment and an exercise or rehab program to help decrease these symptoms.

 Disc bulges or disc protrusions are often seen in middle aged men and women.
 Ballooning or rupture of the inter-vertebral disc extends into the spinal canal and compresses the spinal cord.
 This will often represent as symptoms including, sciatica, leg, foot or toe pain, muscle weakness, shooting pains and more.
 Disc bulges and protrusions can often be managed conservatively with chiropractic management taking 8-12 weeks to heal.
 Chiropractic assists with the healing over this period and can also help reinforce corrective behaviours to reduce likelihood of re-occurrence.
-Chiropractors may use a range of techniques with disc bulges including, flexion distraction, specific adjustments, activator or blocking, this will depend on your individual case.
+Chiropractors may use a range of techniques with disc bulges including, flexion distraction, specific adjustments, activator or blocking, and this will depend on your individual case.

 Tendon sprain & rupture